eeholmes/eeholmes.github.io/_pages/talks.md

 Selected Talks

+* J Lowndes and EE Holmes.
+Presentation on the Openscapes approach to helping organizations transition to Open Science workflows and new tools.
+This talk focuses on the peer-learning and community aspects and developing the high-level strategies for organization change.
+Presented to the High-level Group for the Modernisation of Statistical Production & Services (HLG-MOS), United Nations Economic Commission for Europe (UNECE).
+May 4, 2022.
+[Video](https://www.youtube.com/watch?v=TuqgE2jc2ZQ)

 * EE Holmes and M Williams.
 Common metrics used in the Pacific NW Salmonid Viability Report.
 Virtual. to Pacific NW Aquatic Monitoring Working Group.
 April 21, 2022.
 [Video](https://youtu.be/fW3cnJcG7_M?t=1519)

 * Panelist in an [ESIP](https://www.esipfed.org/) session on "Better Science for Future Us: Planning for the Year of Open Science".
 My talk was on "Open Science Adoption within Organizations: lessons for individuals from theories of technology adoption.
 My talk starts at minute 19:53.
 [Video](https://youtu.be/hbFAkhNRpJw?t=101)